radiant-rstats/docker-k8s/install/rsm-msba-windows-arm.md

 ## Cleanup

-To remove any prior Rstudio sessions and locally installed R-packages, press 8 (+ Enter) in the launch menu.
-To remove locally installed Python modules press 9 (+ Enter) in the launch menu.
+To remove any locally installed R-packages, press 6 (+ Enter) in the launch menu.
+To remove locally installed Python modules press 7 (+ Enter) in the launch menu.

 > Note: It is also possible initiate the process of removing locally installed packages and settings from within the container.
-Open a terminal in Jupyter Lab or Rstudio and type `clean`.
+Open a terminal in VS Code and type `clean`.
 Then follow the prompts to indicate what needs to be removed.

 You should always stop the `rsm-msba-k8s-arm` docker container using `q` (+ Enter) in the launch menu.
-If you want a full cleanup and reset of the computational environment on your system, however, execute the following commands from a (bash) terminal to (1) remove prior R(studio) and Python modules, (2) remove all docker images, networks, and (data) volumes, and (3) 'pull' only the docker image you need (e.g., rsm-msba-k8s-arm):
+If you want a full cleanup and reset of the computational environment on your system, however, execute the following commands from a (bash) terminal to (1) remove locally installed R and Python packages, (2) remove all docker images, networks, and (data) volumes, and (3) 'pull' only the docker image you need (e.g., rsm-msba-k8s-arm):

 ```bash
 rm -rf ~/.rsm-msba;